-Fourth, the Indictment faults Mr. Kwok for allegedly stating that he would backstop any losses his supporters suffered on H-Coin.
-(Ind., \P 18(c).)
+Fifth, the Indictment faults Mr. Kwok for allegedly stating that he would backstop any losses his supporters suffered on HCN.
+(Ind., $\P$ 19(a)(iii).)
 Again, while the government claims summarily that this is a misrepresentation, that claim does not hold up under scrutiny because the government cannot prove its falsity.
 The Indictment itself alleges that there have been no losses in HCN-indeed, the price of HCN has sky-rocketed and has remained well above the opening price.
-Moreover, the Indictment alleges that Mr. Kwok is a "purported billionaire," who, according to the Indictment, helped to raise nearly a half a billion dollars in little more than a month.
-(Id.

-¶¶ 6(a), 25(a).)
-Even if HCN holders suffered losses (which they did not), there is no basis to assert that Mr. Kwok could not and would not have made them whole.
-See Connolly, 24 F.4th at 833 ("A false statement requires, of course, a 'statement,' which the Supreme Court has characterized as an assertion of fact capable of confirmation or contradiction."); see, e.g., Freedman, 2000 WL 630916 at 3 (when statement was true at the time it was made, it is insufficient to prove material misrepresentation to show that the statement later became untrue by virtue of a new development).
+Moreover, the Indictment alleges that Mr. Kwok is a "purported" billionaire, who, according to the Indictment, helped to raise hundreds of millions of dollars during the relevant period.
+(Id. ¶ 9(a),) Even if HCN holders suffered losses (which they did not), there is no basis to assert that Mr. Kwok could not and would not have made them whole.
+See Connolly, 24 F.4th at 833 ("A false statement requires, of course, a 'statement,' which the Supreme Court has characterized as an assertion of fact capable of confirmation or contradiction."); see, e.g., Freedman, 2000 WL 630916 at \3 (when statement was true at the time it was made, it is insufficient to prove material misrepresentation to show that the statement later became untrue by virtue of a new development).

-Fifth, the Indictment alleges that Mr. Je falsely represented that H-Dollars were used to purchase a Ferrari when that transaction had other component wire transfers.
-(Ind., \P 21.)
+Sixth, the Indictment alleges that Mr. Je falsely represented that H-Dollars were used to purchase a Ferrari when that transaction had other component wire transfers.
+(Ind., ¶ 19(d).)
 This allegation reflects a profound misunderstanding of the way in which cross-currency transactions occur.
 Specifically, to achieve a cross-border financial transaction generally requires a multi-stage process involving different currencies and internal bank transfers-that is the essence of correspondent banking, the lifeblood of a global economy.
-For example, if a resident of Japan (the "Purchaser") wanted to buy property in the United States, they could not simply wire yen to the American seller (the "Seller"), because the Seller would not accept yen (i.e., just as the Ferrari seller would not accept HDO).
-Rather, at a basic level, the sale would involve multiple steps: (i) first, upon the Purchaser's instruction, the Purchaser's bank in Japan would affect an intra-bank transfer of yen from the Purchaser's account to the Japanese bank's account (i.e., just like the alleged internal HDO transfer that occurred on the Himalaya Exchange (Ind., \P 21); and (ii) the Japanese bank would then instruct an American bank with which it has a banking relationship to wire a corresponding amount in U.S. dollars to the Seller in the United States (i.e., just like the alleged fiat wire transfer to the Ferrari's seller (see id.)).
-14 In this arrangement, from the perspective of the Purchaser, they purchased the property using their yen and there is nothing "misleading" about suggesting as much.
+For example, if a resident of Japan (the "Purchaser") wanted to buy property in the United States, they could not simply wire yen to the American seller (the "Seller"), because the Seller would not accept yen (i.e., just as the Ferrari seller may not accept HDO).
+Rather, at a basic level, the sale would involve multiple steps: (i) first, upon the Purchaser's instruction, the Purchaser's bank in Japan would affect an intra-bank transfer of yen from the Purchaser's account to the Japanese bank's account (i.e., just like the alleged internal HDO transfer that occurred on the Himalaya Exchange (see id.); and (ii) the Japanese bank would then instruct an American bank with which it has a banking relationship to wire a corresponding amount in U.S. dollars to the Seller in the United States (i.e., just like the alleged fiat wire transfer to the Ferrari's seller (see id.)).
+In this arrangement, from the perspective of the Purchaser, they purchased the property using their yen and there is nothing "misleading" about suggesting as much.
 If there was, then that would, in effect, delegitimize global banking.
-15